tanner-johnson2718/MEME_OS_3/Dynamic_Linking/README.md

 * crt1.0?
 * When are these loaded on startup?
     * Or are they loaded on an as needed basis?
+    * Once loaded, how does it know where it is??

 ## Linker Script Clean up